Frequently Asked Questions

 First, check out our steps to help yourself get used to wearing a cloth face covering in public.
 There are many different types of face coverings with a variety of fabrics, designs, straps and fits may make one mask more comfortable than another.

 Individuals living with chronic lung diseases may be asymptomatic (no symptoms) carriers of COVID-19 who can go on to infect others and should wear cloth face masks when in public areas.
 When my patients ask about not wearing a face covering, I review options with them and reiterate why wearing a mask is important to stop the spread of COVID-19.
 And I tell them if their lung disease is so severe that it makes breathing with a cloth face covering difficult then they are certainly at increased risk of severe illness from COVID-19 and really need to remain home and distanced from others.

-Cigarette smoking and vaping are linked to lung inflammation, as well as reduced lung and immune function, all which can increase the likelihood of complications if exposed to COVID-19.
-Therefore, long-terms smokers and e-cigarette users have a higher risk of developing chronic lung conditions and serious infections associated with severe cases.
+Being a current or former smoker increases your risk for severe illness from COVID-19.
+Generally speaking, both cigarette smoking and vaping are linked to lung inflammation, as well as reduced lung and immune function.
+Therefore, long-terms smokers and e-cigarette users will have a higher risk of developing chronic lung conditions and serious respiratory infections.